equant/my_bash_tools/README.md

 Easy way to quickly review/summarize recent research.

-Requires pdfjam, zathura, inotify, od, awk
+Requires pdfjam, zathura, inotify, od, awk.  inotify is not needed if you are willing to forego 'real-time' monitoring (e.g. executing via a cron-job).

 # pdf_search.bash - Recursive grep for pdfs.